- Career Center Home

 - Full-Time position (Part-Time also considered)

-- Full Time Salary $83,642 + Superannuation12% + PD up to $2500 (Total Package $96179)
+- Full Time Salary from $83,642 + Superannuation 12% + PD up to $2500 (Total Package $96,179), increasing with experience

 - We are looking for a confident Speech Pathologist with great people skills and a passion for learning to join our team.
 As the successful applicant, you would be included into our New Grad Induction & Training Program to equip you with everything you need to kick start your career with us.
 It will also enable you to learn our programs, processes and systems while getting to know the team.